Earth First: Choice Group’s Tribute to the Motherland

 -

 Social Impact: Choice Group’s agroforestry initiative delivers significant social benefits by promoting sustainable livelihoods, food security, and community well-being.
-The integration of Guava trees provides farmers, including Santosh Tarte, with diversified income sources, ensuring greater economic stability and resilience for rural households.
+The integration of Guava trees provides farmers, including Uttam Dhaygude, with diversified income sources, ensuring greater economic stability and resilience for rural households.
 By optimising land use efficiency, the initiative enhances agricultural productivity while maintaining ecological balance.
 Additionally, the plantation improves air quality, creates green spaces that contribute to community well-being, and fosters local engagement through awareness programmes.
 By educating and empowering farmers with sustainable land management practices, the initiative strengthens long-term environmental and social sustainability, benefiting both the region and its people.

 -